Pros

 Wells Fargo Business Rewards & Perks

-Compared to some of its competitors, a Wells Fargo Business account offers rewards and perks that stay competitive without going so far as to distinguish themselves.
-At the time of this review, interest is available primarily on savings accounts and CDs.
-Additionally, Wells Fargo only has one type of savings account, with an APY that, at 0.01%, is below the national average for savings accounts.
+A Wells Fargo Business account offers rewards and perks that stay competitive.
+At the time of this review, interest is available primarily on CDs, which have APYs of 1.0% - 4.1%.
+At just 0.01%, savings accounts have an APY that is below the national average.

 Wells Fargo Business Fees